Fund accounting: State and local government funds

 Fiduciary funds are used to account for assets held in trust by the government for the benefit of individuals or other entities.
-The employee pension fund, created by the State of Maryland to provide retirement benefits for its employees, is an example of a fiduciary fund.
+An example would be the employee pension fund, created by the State of Maryland, to provide retirement benefits for its employees.
 Financial statements may further distinguish fiduciary funds as either trust or agency funds; a trust fund generally exists for a longer period of time than an agency fund.

 Fixed assets and long-term debts

 State and local governments have two other groups of self-balancing accounts which are not considered funds: general fixed assets and general long-term debts.
 These assets and liabilities belong to the government entity as a whole, rather than any specific fund.
 Although general fixed assets would be part of government-wide financial statements (reporting the entity as a whole), they are not reported in governmental fund statements.
 Fixed assets and long-term liabilities assigned to a specific enterprise fund are referred to as fund fixed assets and fund long-term liabilities.